Review · Other Supplements

 - Skip if

-- You already take a probiotic or fiber supplement that works well for you — this won't add much
+- You're already taking a known-effective probiotic or fiber supplement — this won't add anything except a lighter wallet

 - Evidence file